 - Medical expenses if you require treatment whilst abroad for covid-19

-- Cancelling or cutting your trip short (curtailment) due to you or a member of your family or travelling party testing positive for covid-19 and subsequently being unable to travel due to self-isolation instructions
+- Cancelling or cutting your trip short (curtailment) due to you, a friend or a member of your family or travelling party testing positive for covid-19 within 14 days of the departure date

 - Does travel insurance cover Covid?

 - A comprehensive guide to the UK’s COVID-19 international travel restrictions

 - The best travel insurance with covid cover

 Virgin Money travel insurance will not cover any coronavirus related claims for those who contract covid-19 and are not fully vaccinated (medical exemption may be considered).

 Does Virgin Money travel insurance cover pre-existing medical conditions?